by Brian Tomasik

 Per-capita bugs killed

 This page says: "The main importers of lac products are Egypt, Germany, Indonesia, Italy and the United States."
 Say 1-2 billion people consume most of the world's shellac.
 Then, assuming ~100 billion lac bugs killed per year to produce shellac, per-capita insect deaths from shellac would be on the order of 50-100 per year for a typical person in a rich country.
+If we instead assume 1 trillion bugs killed per year, the number would be an order of magnitude higher.

 Historical replacement by synthetics